In a nutshell

 Stocks and shares ISAs are a tax-efficient way to invest in stocks and shares, as you don't have to pay income tax or capital gains tax on any investment growth.
 Some investment returns may be received by the ISA manager with tax credits, or after tax deductions, which cannot be reclaimed.

-In the current tax year, the Government allows you to invest up to £15,240 in an ISA within the 2016/2017 tax year.
+The Government allows you to invest up to £20,000 in an ISA within the 2017/2018 tax year.
 You can withdraw money and pay it back in again without counting towards your ISA allowance provided this happens in the same financial year as the withdrawal.
 If you've used up this allowance, but still want to make more investments, you could think about an Aviva Investment Account.
 Bear in mind that you may have to pay capital gains tax on any returns.

 A Stocks and Shares ISA and funds in an Investment Account are medium to long term investments (at least 5 to 10 years).
 Minimum investment limits and charges apply.